 Related: An Ode to The Other Woman

 The place that you hold in his heart now, I conquered the same space.
 Just like you are now, I was the most beautiful, perfect, flawless partner in the world.
 Like you are saving him from his “emotionally unstable” ex now, I also saved him from the pain of his last, crazy ex.

 I sympathized with him about how horribly she treated him, according to him.
 I was thrilled to be the person who finally made him happy.
 He was fascinated by me.
 He spent every single moment of his waking life texting me and showering me with attention.
 You are living the same ups and downs of a beautiful journey of love with him as I did.
 Ditto.
 Same.

 Does this sound familiar?

 One must wonder, in this short span of time, how I suddenly became crazy.
 Bipolar.
 Jealous.
 Needy.
 Clingy.
-Abusive.
-How did that happen?
-Is it really possible for a person to go from flawless to horrible in the blink of an eye?
-And furthermore, is it really possible that his previous ex was all of these things as well?
-And what about the ex before that?
+Abusive!
+How did a flawless dreamy love story suddenly change into a nightmare, just in the blink of an eye?

 Where did all the promises of being through thick and thin vanish?
 How did I suddenly become so horrible?
 How come all of his exes treat him badly without any fault of his?
 I might be a narcissist, wielding manipulation on him, what about his ex?
 What about the ex previous to his ex?
 She too was abusive?

 For so long I punished myself thinking I was worthless.
 I truly believed that I deserved it.
 I believed I was getting old, becoming monotonous, lacking zeal, and hence he fell in love with another woman – so happily and enthusiastically.
 I believed I was an absolute mess, the worst disaster that could have ever happened to him.